NotEkluCalvin/RapidAid_Project/README.md

 # RapidAid_Project
- A crowdsourced emergency reporting mobile app
+A mobile app for reporting & keeping up with incidents happening in and around your locality

  # Setting Up The Project
  ------ Prerequisites ------ <br />